Biotechnology and genetic engineering

 Biotechnology and Medicine

-DNA technology also has a direct impact on human health and is used to manufacture a variety of gene products that are utilized in the clinical treatment of diseases.
-Several human hormones produced by this methodology were in use in 2022.
-The hormone insulin, for instance, which is used to treat insulin-dependent diabetics, was the first major success in using a product of recombinant technology.
+DNA technology also has a direct impact on human health and is used to manufacture a variety of gene products used in the clinical treatment of diseases.
+Several human hormones produced by this methodology were in use in the 2020s.
+The hormone insulin, for instance, which is used to treat insulin-dependent diabetes, was the first major success in the use of a product of recombinant technology.
 Recombinant DNA-produced insulin has been used to treat diabetic patients since 1982.
-Genetic engineering has also been used to synthesize protropin, a human growth hormone (HGH) employed in the treatment of growth failure conditions such as hyposomatotropism.
-Without treatment with HGH, people suffering from these conditions do not produce enough growth hormone to achieve a typical adult height.
+Genetic engineering was also used to synthesize the first recombinant biotech drug, Protropin, a human growth hormone (HGH) used to treat growth failure conditions such as hyposomatotropism.
+This was a major breakthrough in the treatment of growth hormone deficiency; later, a more exact replica of HGH, somatropin, largely replaced Protropin.
+Without treatment with HGH, individuals with these conditions do not produce enough growth hormone to achieve a typical adult height.

-The potential for the future application of gene therapy has also been enhanced by advances in biotechnology.
-Among the forms of gene therapy currently being considered are gene surgery, in which a mutant gene that may or may not be replaced by its normal counterpart is excised from the DNA; gene repair, in which defective DNA is repaired within the cell to restore the genetic code; and gene insertion, in which a normal gene complement is inserted in cells that carry a defective gene.
+Advances in biotechnology also enhanced the potential for future gene therapy applications, such as gene surgery, in which a mutant gene that may or may not be replaced by its normal counterpart is excised from the DNA.
+These advances also laid the groundwork for gene repair, in which defective DNA is repaired within the cell to restore the genetic code, and gene insertion, in which a normal gene complement is inserted in cells that carry a defective gene.

-Gene surgery and gene repair techniques are extremely complex and remain in the experimental stages.
-Gene insertion can potentially be done in germ-line cells such as the egg or sperm, the fertilized ovum or zygote, the fetus, or the somatic cells (nonreproductive cells) of children or adults.
-Although zygote therapy holds the most promise, as this technique could eliminate genetic disease, gene insertion in zygotes also represents a means by which traits such as strength or intelligence might be enhanced and the genetic traits of future generations artificially selected, a possibility that raises a host of ethical questions.
-Germ-line genetic modification has been performed successfully in laboratory animals, but unwanted mutations with serious or lethal consequences have also sometimes resulted.
+Gene surgery and gene repair techniques are extremely complex, and the technology continues to evolve.
+Gene insertion can be performed in germ-line cells, such as the egg or sperm, the fertilized ovum or zygote, the fetus, or somatic cells (nonreproductive cells) of children or adults.
+Zygote therapy (also called germline gene editing) holds the potential to eliminate genetic diseases in future generations by correcting genetic mutations early in development.
+Gene insertion in zygotes also represents a means by which traits such as strength or intelligence might be enhanced and the genetic traits of future generations artificially selected, which raises a host of ethical questions.
+Many nations place restrictions on research, clinical trials, and federal funding for this type of genetic modification in humans.
+Germ-line genetic modification has been successfully performed in laboratory animals, but unwanted mutations with serious or lethal consequences have also occurred.

-Gene insertion into somatic cells does not make changes that are passed on to subsequent generations, so it does not present the ethical dilemma that germ-line manipulation does.
-In this technique, a gene or gene segment is inserted into specific organs or tissues as a treatment for an existing condition.
-In human clinical trials, somatic gene therapy has shown success in treating advanced melanoma, myeloid disorders, inherited childhood blindness, and severe combined immunodeficiency.
-However, the carrier molecules used to deliver the therapeutic gene to the target cells have the potential to provoke a serious or fatal immune response in the patient.
+Gene insertion into somatic cells does not result in changes passed on to subsequent generations, so it does not pose the ethical dilemma that germ-line manipulation does.
+In this technique, a gene or gene segment is inserted into specific organs or tissues to treat an existing condition.
+In human clinical trials, somatic gene therapy has shown success in treating advanced melanoma, myeloid disorders, inherited blood disorders, adenosine deaminase (ADA) deficiency, spinal muscular atrophy (SMA), Parkinson's disease, and severe combined immunodeficiency.

 Environmental Issues